top of page

 Deah Barakat Annual Awards

-Deah's Community Service Award is given in honor of Deah Shaddy Barakat.
-A 23-year-old Syrian American that dedicated his life to humanitarian causes.
+The Deah Barakat Awards are given in honor of Deah Shaddy Barakat, a 23-year-old Syrian American who dedicated his life to humanitarian causes.

-He was a 2013 graduate of North Carolina State University who had majored in business administration.
-In 2015, he was a second-year student in the UNC School of Dentistry.
+He was a 2013 graduate of North Carolina State University who majored in business administration.
+In 2015, he was a second-year student in the University of North Carolina School of Dentistry.

-He and ten other dental students were planning to travel to Turkey to treat Syrian refugees as part of a project organized by UNC-Chapel Hill School of Dentistry and the Syrian-American Medical Society.
+He and 10 other dental students were planning to travel to Turkey to treat Syrian refugees as part of a project organized by UNC-Chapel Hill School of Dentistry and the Syrian American Medical Society.
 He also worked to provide free dental supplies and food to the homeless in his spare time.

-Unfortunately, he, his wife Yusor Abu-Salha, 21, and her sister Razan Abu-Salha, 19, were brutally murdered by a neighbor on February 10th, 2015.
+Unfortunately, Deah, his 21-year-old wife Yusor Abu-Salha and her 19-year-old sister Razan Abu-Salha were brutally murdered by a neighbor on Feb.
+10, 2015.
 This incident is known as the Chapel Hill Shooting.
-Collectively, they have been called and celebrated as Our Three Winners by their families, friends, and the rest of the world.
+Collectively, they have been called and celebrated as Our Three Winners by their families, friends and the rest of the world.

-All three of them were outstanding, caring, vibrant, beloved, bright young Americans working at home and abroad, selflessly, to ease other people’s pain and to make this world a better place for everyone.
+All three of them were outstanding, caring, vibrant, beloved, bright young Americans selflessly working at home and abroad to ease other people’s pain and to make this world a better place for everyone.
 Their short but well-lived, focused lives are great reminders for us all.

-MY Project USA’s founder, Zerqa Abid, has been a family friend to the Barakat family since Deah was a child.
-His loss is very personal to her and to MY Project USA’s family.
+MY Project USA Founder & Executive Director Zerqa Abid has been a family friend to the Barakat family since Deah was a child.
+His loss is very personal to her and to the MY Project USA family.

-We have named our thrift store, “MY Deah’s” per the request of Deah Barakat’s father, Namee Barakat.
+We have named our first thrift store “MY Deah’s” per the request of Deah Barakat’s father, Namee Barakat.
 From day one, we have been committed to further the legacies of Our Three Winners.

-In the last seven years, we have had the privilege to work with several youths from different backgrounds.
+During the last several years, we have had the privilege to work with several young people from different backgrounds.
 We have proudly fostered them and have seen them turn into awesome community leaders.

-We recognize that there are many Muslim youths across Central Ohio that might also be investing their time in helping other communities through other organizations.
-We would like to recognize their leadership and community service by presenting them with different awards honoring the legacy of Deah, Yusor, and Razan.
+We recognize that there are many Muslim young people across central Ohio that might also be investing their time in helping other communities through other organizations.
+We would like to recognize their leadership and community service by presenting them with different awards honoring the legacy of Deah, Yusor and Razan.

 The Chrys Gee Activist Award:

 Chrys Gee was a loving wife and mother in Columbus, Ohio, who became an activist in the aftermath of the 2016 elections.
-Though she had always worked hard to make this world a better place, following the Election, Chrys seemed ever-present.
+Though she had always worked hard to make this world a better place, following that election, Chrys seemed ever-present.

 When she wasn't standing out front, fighting for the rights of others, she was in the background, doing the hard messy work to keep the progressive grassroots engine going.